bryanz35/drop-add/README.md

 # NCSSM Drop Add 2023-2024

 - Students with requests: 370
+- Students with no constraints: 263
-- Students to process: 233
+- Students to process: 226
+- Bad requests: 29

 Current edges cases: